jherico/OculusSDK/README.md

 available online at https://developer.oculusvr.com/license and is Copyright 2013 Oculus VR, Inc.

+Please note that the assets for the OculusWorldDemo are excluded from this repository.
+Please download the official SDK from Oculus VR's developer site and copy the assets from that into your working copy.

 Currently the 'linux' branch contains modifications to the SDK that allow the SensorBox sample to function with my local Ubuntu 13.04 distribution.
 It is currently a work in progress and no guarantee is made that you will be able to